ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   The GNU General Public License (GPL) is the single largest type of license in the nixpkgs repository, being carried by 36% of the available packages in our sample.
 Its a reciprocal license that mandates that derivative works must release under a license offering the same freedoms as the GPL license.
 Like other FOSS licenses it allows for the modification and distribution of the source code.
 The Lesser General Public License (LGPL) constitutes 6% of the packages in nixpkgs.

   With the majority of packages in nixpkgs being openly permissive through the MIT, Apache and BSL licenses  (46% combined), licence compatibly of open source components to an artwork remains manageable and flexible with the permissive nature of these licences allowing the creator of the artwork the digression of how they want to handle the source code for their project.
 Copyleft license are the next largest group in the nixpkgs repository accounting for 42% of the packages in our sample, artworks which that would fall under this license, would have to provide their source code to each institution that hosts said work, however in efforts to reproduce and preserve digital work, supplying artwork with source may ultimately be preferred, especially when utilising the source deployment model which Nix thrives upon.

+]

+#pagebreak()
+#columns(2, gutter: 8pt)[

+  #framed_terms[
+    #terms.item[Copyleft Licenses][Copyleft is an Intellectual Property legal technique which asserts that derivative works of a copyrighted material are persevered with same freedom to modify and distribute as its source material.]
+  ]

   Our sample also contained a small amount closed source and proprietary licenses namely:
   -	Business Source License 1.1